EthanSteidl/Archipelago-main-SOT-V2/worlds/seaofthieves/docs/en_Sea of Thieves.md

 17. Fishing Rod - Allows location rewards for fishing
 18. Shovel - Allows location rewards for digging related locations
 19. Pirate Legend - Once achieved, you win
+20. Voyages of Tales - Allows access to Tall Tale rewards
+21. Stove - Allows access to EAT, COOK, BURN checks that would usually require cooking

 The following items are filler:
 1. Gold Coins